Jesse Owens: 1936 Berlin Summer Olympics

 Hitler had a certain time to come to the stadium and a certain time to leave.
 It happened he had to leave before the victory ceremony after the 100 meters [race began at 5:45 p.m.].
 But before he left I was on my way to a broadcast and passed near his box.
 He waved at me and I waved back.
 I think it was bad taste to criticize the "man of the hour" in another country.

-In an article dated August 4, 1936, the African-American newspaper editor Robert L. Vann describes witnessing Hitler "salute" Owens for having won gold in the 100m sprint (August 3):
+In an article dated August 4, 1936, the African-American newspaper editor Robert L. Vann describes witnessing Hitler "salute" Owens for having won gold in the 100 m sprint (August 3):

 In 2014, Eric Brown, British fighter pilot and test pilot, aged 17 in 1936 and later becoming the Fleet Air Arm's most decorated pilot, stated in a BBC documentary: "I actually witnessed Hitler shaking hands with Jesse Owens and congratulating him on what he had achieved".
 Additionally, an article in The Baltimore Sun in August 1936 reported that Hitler sent Owens a commemorative inscribed cabinet photograph of himself.
-Later, on October 15, 1936, Owens repeated this allegation when he addressed an audience of African Americans at a Republican rally in Kansas City, remarking: "Hitler didn't snub meit was our president who snubbed me.
+Later, on October 15, 1936, Owens repeated this claim when he addressed an audience of African Americans at a Republican rally in Kansas City, remarking: "Hitler didn't snub me—it was our president who snubbed me.
 The president didn't even send me a telegram."

 Owens's success at the games caused consternation for Hitler, who was using them to show the world a resurgent Nazi Germany.
 He and other government officials had hoped that German athletes would dominate the games.
 Nazi minister Albert Speer wrote that Hitler "was highly annoyed by the series of triumphs by the marvelous colored American runner, Jesse Owens.
 People whose antecedents came from the jungle were primitive, Hitler said with a shrug; their physiques were stronger than those of civilized whites and hence should be excluded from future games."